YazanTartir/lexical-database/docs/schema.md

 LexemeTag: This connects lexemes directly to tags.
 This is many-to-many because one lexeme can be connected to many different tags, and one tag can go on many differen lexemes.

 VocabularySet: This is a high level relation between words with a specific pedagogical intent made to organize and search words easily within a specific list.
-This is many-to-many because of the organizational pattern.
+This is one-to-many to itself because of the organizational pattern of the parent folder.
+This is also many-to-many to a lexeme because the same lexeme can appear in multiple vocabulary sets.